 The Family of Felix and Martha Kiernan

 Following their marriage, Felix and Martha had at least eight children between 1826 and 1844.
-The first two of their children were born while they were still living in Ireland, while the remaining six were born after their immigration to Canada.
-Although not every detail has been found for each of their children, what is presently known is discussed below.
+The first two of their children were born while they were still living in Ireland, while the remaining six were born after their immigration to Canada and before their immigration to the United States.
+Although every detail has not been found for each of their children, what is presently known is discussed below.

 Rose Kiernan (1839-1885), Felix and Martha’s sixth child, was born on the 26 November 1839 in Nicolet, Quebec, Canada, and died on the 16 January 1885 in St. Paul, Ramsey County, Minnesota.
 At the time of her death, Rose was unmarried and no records have been found indicating that she was ever married.

-The following chart summarizes the known children of Felix and Martha Kiernan, including not only their birth and death information, but also their marriage information.
+Table 2 below summarizes the known children of Felix and Martha Kiernan, including details about their births, deaths, marriages.